Sufism in Bangladesh: Under Brahmanic and Buddhist rule

 Migrant Sufis introduced Islam to Bengal in the 12th century, during the Buddhist Pala Empire.
 Hinduism was also widespread in Bengal at the time, with some local rulers being explicitly Brahmanic despite being ruled by Buddhists.
-Bengal was also likely home to indigenous folk religions not bound by Buddhist, Brahmanic or Islamic orthodoxy; the 14th century account of Ibn Battuta describes the subjects of Fakhruddin Mubarak Shah in Sylhet as "[n]oted for their devotion to and practice of magic and witchcraft".
+Bengal was also likely home to indigenous folk religions not bound by Buddhist, Brahmanic or Islamic orthodoxy; the 14th century account of Ibn Battuta describes the subjects of Fakhruddin Mubarak Shah in Sylhet as "noted for their devotion to and practice of magic and witchcraft".

-The 12th century Turkish-speaking migrants from Central Asia were often either led by an alp (also written alp-eren; a heroic warrior) or a Sufi teacher.
-Historian Richard Eaton describes these Sufi teachers as combining qualities of the alp and the pre-Islamic shaman, with the traditional Sufi hierarchy of master and disciple proving "remarkably well suited for binding retainers to charismatic leaders".
+The 12th century Turkic-speaking migrants from Central Asia were often either led by an alp (also written alp-eren; a heroic warrior) or a Sufi teacher.
+Historian Richard M. Eaton describes these Sufi teachers as combining qualities of the alp and the pre-Islamic shaman, with the traditional Sufi hierarchy of master and disciple proving "remarkably well suited for binding retainers to charismatic leaders".
 The earliest known Muslim inscription in Bengal records the construction of a khanqah by a fakir whose father was born in Maragheh, Iran.
-It is dated to 29 July 1221 and was found in Birbhum district (in what is now West Bengal), carved from the ruin of a Hindu temple.
+It is dated to 29 July 1221 and was found in Birbhum district (in what is now West Bengal).

-Persian Sufi histories depict early Sufi as ghazis, or wagers of war against non-Muslims.
+Persian Sufi histories depict early Sufis as ghazis, or wagers of war against non-Muslims.
 Hagiographies of 14th century Sufi sheikh Jalaluddin Tabrizi, one of the earliest attested Sufis in Bengal, describe him as destroying temples and replacing them with Sufi resting houses, and converting "infidels" to Islam.
 Similarly, the 15th century Shah Jalal is described as fighting and defeating "infidels".
 In the 1930s, orientalist Paul Wittek adopted this theme in his Gaza thesis explaining the spread of Islam and the Ottoman Empire.
 More recent historians, including Richard Eaton, have argued that these hagiographies are "obviously ideological", and that original Sufis were not primarily motivated by conversion or holy war, with no Bengal Sufi or sultan calling himself "ghazi".

 Similarities between Sufi thought and practice and Hinduism encouraged an inter-mingling of ideas.
 The ancient text Amṛtakuṇḍa ("The Pool of Nectar") was translated into Arabic and Persian in the 13th century and widely circulated among Sufis in Bengal and India more widely, including with preambles that situated the work in an Islamic context.
 The 16th century Sufi Abdul Quddus Gangohi made use of the Amṛtakuṇḍa in his teaching.